tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Don't mess this opportunity up.'
 I heard my uncles voice echoing in my head.

 Why did the vials have a bio hazard symbol?
 The pallet and container were unmarked?
 Even if it was private courier, it could be unsafe.
 What was it that was in these vials?
-It's just oil...
+Was it oil...?
 I quickly put the vials I removed back into their floating cages and taped the box shut.
 I wanted the box back on the pallet and fast.

-I was halfway there when the office door flew open.
+I was halfway there when the office door flung open.
 It was Blane and Dharbinder.
 Blane looked up at me and then towards C3.
 The blood drained from his face.
 He started speed walking towards me.
 I couldn't feel my legs, I was shook.

-"OP!" he said his voice booming, trying to contain himself.
+"Hey!" he said his voice booming, trying to contain himself.

 "What are you doing with that box?!
 I told you the customer had arranged the pick up!"